neurologic/Comparative-Animal-Behavior/_build/html/_sources/assessment-sum/assessment_observation-analysis.md

-# Assessment 2: Observation and Analysis of Behavior
+# Observation and Analysis of Behavior

 :::{admonition} Deadline
 Due by midnight on Monday September 26.